Fact-checked by the ZeroinDaily editorial team

 Heart rate variability (HRV) is the metric that most differentiates premium rings from basic fitness trackers.
 HRV measures the variation in time between heartbeats and is a reliable proxy for autonomic nervous system function and recovery status.
 According to research published in the National Library of Medicine, HRV is significantly correlated with stress, sleep quality, and aerobic fitness levels.

-“Continuous passive sensing — the kind that happens while you sleep — is far more informative than a 30-second spot check.
-Rings are uniquely positioned to capture this data without user effort or behavioral change.”
+Continuous passive sensing, the kind that happens while you sleep, is far more informative than a 30-second spot check.
+Rings are uniquely positioned to capture this data without requiring any change in user behavior.
+This distinction matters because it is precisely where basic fitness bands fall short: they can log a workout, but they cannot build a longitudinal picture of your autonomic health across weeks of uninterrupted wear.

 Menstrual and Hormonal Health Tracking